 - Swift Transportation.
 With a location in Lancaster, Texas, Swift Transportation is one of the largest trucking companies in the state with 18,000 trucks and 57,300 trailers.

-- JB Hunt Transportation Services, Inc. One of the biggest names in the industry nationwide, based out of Dallas.
+- JB Hunt Transportation Services, Inc. One of the biggest names in the industry nationwide.
 JB Hunt has 10,900 trucks companywide.

 - Central Freight Lines, Inc. This Texas trucking company has 1,751 units and 1,518 drivers.
 This company’s trucks drove 99,893,991 miles in 2016.

-- A Truck Express, Inc. This on-demand trucking company specializes in transporting bobtail and tractor-trailers in the Dallas-Fort Worth area.
+- A Truck Express, Inc. This on-demand trucking company specializes in transporting bobtail and tractor-trailers in the Fort Worth area.
 It currently has 65 units.

 - Texas Trucking Co.
 Inc. The Texas Trucking Company has done business in the state since 1976.
 It has 20 power units and 18 drivers.
 It’s not one of the biggest companies, but it’s one of the most well known locally.